 - Care should be taken that Teaching Fellows receive appropriate and equitable tasks.
-For example, in a course supported by more than one teaching assistant, all tasks should be shared equally.
+For example, in a course supported by more than one Teaching Fellow, all tasks should be shared equally.

 - All Teaching Fellows should be compensated according to the standards set by the Graduate School.
 Departments and programs may not hire GSAS students on the Arts and Sciences adjunct budget.